jarun/googler/README.md

 Keys
-    n, p     enter 'n' or 'p' to navigate forward or backward s terms  enter 's' followed by keywords to initiate a new search (with original options) 1-N      enter a number to open that result in browser any other input exits googler</pre>
+    n, p     enter 'n' or 'p' to navigate forward or backward g terms  enter 'g' followed by keywords to initiate a new search (with original options) 1-N      enter a number to open that result in browser any other input exits googler</pre>